oksana-luk/oksana-luk/README.md

 **I am Oksana.
 I am a beginner im Java, but i am so exciting with codding.**

 - 🔭 I’m currently a student of the re-education program in Germany "Specialist developer of application"
-- 🌱 I’m learning computer science and basic of economic, marketing, jura and etc.
+- 🌱 I’m learning computer science and basic of economic, marketing and etc.
 - 💬 Ask me about how to learn germany and java parallel :grinning:
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-1b92c4?logo=linkedin&logoColor=007BB6)](https://www.linkedin.com/in/oksana-chufistova-a84490312)
 - [oksana-chufistova@gmail.com](mailto:oksana-chufistova@gmail.com)